wodoame/web-development/automatically-reversible-transitions.md

 ### What Can You Do?
 - For **layout properties** like `height`, `width`, or `position`, you'll need to define both the **starting** and **ending** states clearly in your transition.
 - You can handle transitions between `auto` values by transitioning to a fixed value first, or using JavaScript to adjust the values dynamically based on the current state.

-Let me know if you want an example of handling one of these edge cases!